mruffin/keylime.github.io/_posts/2023-17-10-remote-attestation-blog-part1.markdown

 Now that you know a little about some of the important components of Remote Attestation, I would like to introduce you to Keylime, a highly scalable, TPM-based remote boot attestation and runtime integrity measurement solution.
 Keylime helps to provide trust between its users and remote nodes.

-Using a hardware-based cryptographic root of trust, a Keylime user can monitor their remote nodes for system tampering at boot while continuously in service.
+Using a hardware-based cryptographic RoT, a Keylime user can monitor their remote nodes for system tampering at boot while continuously in service.
 Keylime is an alert system that will notify the operator by raising a flag if measured boot attestation fails (i.e., someone has altered the kernel) or if runtime integrity monitoring fails (i.e., someone maliciously altered an executable system file).

 The Keylime tool mainly consists of 4 components: an **agent**, a **verifier**, a **registrar**, and a commandline tool called the **tenant**.